Thursday, January 22, 2015

 Their daughter is dead.

-Jack is married and lives near Waterfront and David lives in the regions.
+Jack is married and lives near the Waterfront, and David lives in the region.

 Harriet